Timothy-W-Hilton/STEM/README.md

 This source code repository also contains an adjoint model developed to quantitatively estimate STEM parameter values as well as surface fluxes that optimally match atmospheric observations.
-More information about the STEM adjoint please see: Daescu and Carmichael, 2003; Hakami et al., 2005; Sandu et al., 2005; Chai et al., 2006
+For more information about the STEM adjoint please see: Daescu and Carmichael, 2003; Hakami et al., 2005; Sandu et al., 2005; Chai et al., 2006

+### Credits ###

+If presenting or publishing STEM simulations, in addition to the appropriate citations from the list below please acknowledge the [University of Iowa Center for Global & Regional Environmental Research](https://cgrer.uiowa.edu) and the [Carmichael Group](https://www.engineering.uiowa.edu/faculty-staff/gregory-carmichael) for their work developing the STEM framework.

 ### Branches ###